RobertTalbert/discretecs/MTH225-Winter2026/assignments/Application Analysis Exam 1 solutions.md

 ### Option 1

 To solve $3x \equiv 6 \pmod{12}$ just run through all the integers $0$ to $12$ and check.
 (Note, *all* integers must be checked, or at least there has to be an explanation about repeated values.
-Simply finding three values that work, is not enough -- a complete solution musst also rule out the values that don't work.)
+Simply finding three values that work, is not enough -- a complete solution must also rule out the values that don't work.)

 | $x$ | $3x$ | $3x \pmod{12}$ |
 | --- | --- | ---- |